civkit/civkit-frontend/README.md

 If you have set this up correctly, you will see the civkit home page.
 This will not load invoices or have much functionality until you install API code so if you get as far as the screenshot below, its time to setup the API https://github.com/civkit/civkit-api

-If you see this, you've got the frontend going.
+If you see this, you've got the frontend going!!!

 ![image](https://github.com/user-attachments/assets/d23c12b4-4897-47a6-a15f-0c7430fce20b)